iq-motion-control/iq-module-communication-doc/docs/manual/manual_angle_control_mechanisms.rst

      - .. image:: ../_static/manual_images/angle_control/lead_screw_example.png

-This movement could be accomplished by setting *Control Angular Displacement* to 1 rad, or by setting Meters Per Radian to 0.5 rad and setting *Control Linear Displacement* to 0.5m.
+This movement could be accomplished by setting *Control Angular Displacement* to 1 rad, or by setting Meters Per Radian to 0.5 and setting *Control Linear Displacement* to 0.5m.

 Additionally, you can configure *Meters Per Radian* to properly drive a gear box.
 With a 5:1 gear ratio, for example, you may change the
 *Meters Per Radian* parameter found in :ref:`the Multi Turn Angle Control Client <multi_turn_table>` to 1/5.
 When you command Control Linear Displacement to